xlrx/dbisfactory/README.md

 ## Getting started

 - read the Bachelor Thesis from Manuel Göster, acts as manual
-- build the motor encoder board (see below)
+- build the motor encoder boards (see below)
 - connect the factory with the PLC according to the wiring (see io-layout-mapping.pdf in this repository)
 - connect the PLC with a computer
 - install CodeSys and the PLC target